Deadnettle (Lamium amplexicaule L).

 Henbit Deadnettle Identification.

-It is mistaken for Creeping Charlie as both have square stems, are members of the mint family and have small purple flowers.
-However the key difference is Henbit Deadnettle is an annual that flowers in early Spring, and then dies in late Spring.
+- The key difference is Henbit Deadnettle is an annual that flowers in the early Spring, and then dies in late Spring.
 Creeping Charlie is a perennial that flowers in the late Spring.

 Category: Herb